-So you’re broke, and your car just broke down.
-Or maybe you’re cash strapped until next week’s payday, and you’re short on rent, or can’t cover an unexpectedly high electric bill this month, or forgot you need to chip in for a birthday gift.
-When you’ve run out of money, there’s almost an endless number of reasons why you may need to access some cash quickly.
+You’re already broke, and your car just conked out.
+Or maybe you’re cash-strapped until next week’s payday, but you’re short on rent, can’t make the minimum payment due on your credit card bill, or simply forgot you need to chip in for a birthday gift.
+When you’ve run out of money, there’s an endless number of reasons why you might need cash – quick.

 And you may feel like your options for making money quickly aren’t so endless.
 Because they’re not.
 So if you need cash quick and you’re looking for some legitimate ways to make money fast, here are some ideas, depending on what “quick” means in your situation:

 If you need money today or tomorrow…

 We need to get this out of the way first, and besides, maybe you haven’t thought of this because you’re in complete panic mode.
 Check the sofa cushions, your pants pockets, old coats in the closet, and your car, where spare change may have fallen between the seats.
 If you haven’t ransacked your home lately and cleaned yourself out, there’s got to be some money lying around.

 Ok, so you’ve tried that.
 Next, you might move onto…